AlexOmarov/berte/README.md

 If you want to get total coverage and sonar analysis with local changes, then you should run following tasks:
 ```
 ./mvnw clean verify test
-./mvnw clean verify sonar:sonar -D'sonar.host.url'=http://localhost:9000 -D'sonar.login'=656e2bf6d5579d8ef7efae43c5ef682bc19705f9
+./mvnw clean verify sonar:sonar -D'sonar.host.url'=<HOST> -D'sonar.login'=<PROJECT_TOKEN>
 ```
 Then, jacoco test report with coverage will be generated on local machine in build folder and sonar analysis will take place on server and will be visible on sonarcloud instance.
-Also, it is recommended to install [SonarLint](https://plugins.jetbrains.com/plugin/7973-sonarlint) Intellij plugin for integration of code quality analysis more native-like
-Also, there is a possibility to configure jacoco coverage as a replace for common Idea coverage analyzer (it's optional)
+Also, it is recommended to install [SonarLint](https://plugins.jetbrains.com/plugin/7973-sonarlint) Intellij plugin for integration of code quality analysis more native-like Also, there is a possibility to configure jacoco coverage as a replacement for common Idea coverage analyzer (it's optional)

 ## API